The Hare and Tortoise System for Managing the Email Overload

 Let’s Sharpen the Saw…

 Imagine a clock face in two parts.
 I’m going to refer to the fable of ‘The Hare and the Tortoise’.
 If you don’t know it, a quick recap.
 The hare and the tortoise challenge each other to a race.
 As they ‘race’ the hare gets so far ahead that he takes a nap.
 Meanwhile, the tortoise takes it ‘slow and steady’.
-Eventually overtaking the napping hare, winning the race.
+Eventually overtaking the napping hare, winning the race and managing the email overload.

 From 12 to 12.20 is the Hare time.
 From 12.21 to 12.59 is the tortoise time.
 Bring the clock to life by imagining the hare running in that 20-minute segment and imagine the tortoise walking steadily in the 40-minute segment.